 These “ghosts” of Charlottesville are revered by present-day residents.
 For a few choice tidbits about the fascinating people who helped shape the area, sign up for a guided walking tour.
-On Thursday evenings and Saturday mornings from early April to late October, the Albemarle Charlottesville Historical Society offers a tour focusing on the development of the original downtown district; phone (434) 296-1492.
+On Thursday and Friday evenings and Saturday mornings from late April to late October, the Albemarle Charlottesville Historical Society offers a tour focusing on the development of the original downtown district; phone (434) 296-1492.

 On the east end of Main Street, about 2 blocks south of Charlottesville's historic Court Square, the tree-lined Downtown Pedestrian Mall features more than 150 shops and eateries.
 (Stop at the lunch counter inside Timberlake's Drug Store, 322 E. Main St., for a refreshing drink from its old-fashioned soda fountain.)
-The mall also is home to the nTelos Wireless Pavilion, which presents outdoor musical events spring through fall, including the free Fridays After Five summer concert series.
-Phone (434) 245-4910 or (877) 272-8849 for nTelos Wireless Pavilion schedule and ticket information.
+The mall also is home to the Sprint Pavilion, which presents outdoor musical events spring through fall, including the free Fridays After Five summer concert series.
+Phone (434) 245-4910 or (877) 272-8849 for pavilion schedule and ticket information.

 Look for the marquee of the Greek Revival-style Paramount on Main Street for year-round entertainment options.
 While you can still catch classic films in this grand movie palace built in 1931, the restored theater now hosts comedians, dance troupes and bands regularly; phone (434) 979-1333.
 Known for its innovative theatrical presentations, Live Arts delivers everything from the avant-garde to bold interpretations of classic plays.
 Shows take place October through July in the 199-seat DownStage theater, off Main Street at 123 E. Water St.; phone (434) 977-4177.